kylekrieg/Node-Red-Contesting-Dashboard/INSTALL.md

+## STOP <- READ THIS SECTION FIRST

+Read this full document.
+All the way though.
+No TL;DR sympathy here.
+There are lots of details below that reading through this document will answer 99% of your questions regarding install.
+I keep getting asked the same questions over and over and they are explained in this document.
+Just take 10 mins and read the doc.

 ## Raspberry Pi OS Install

 Node Red can be installed on almost any Raspberry Pi.
 Instructions for installing Node Red on other systems can be found on the Node Red website.
 For instructions on how to build a Rasbperry Pi, there are tons of YouTube videos out there on how to build from scratch and image.
 I created a primer on the Node Red for Ham Radio Groups IO page that you can use, plus a video on how to image your Pi.
 See below.